johnlombardi389/etch-a-sketch/README.md

 ### Example Code

-The logic behind drawing on the canvas when you click and/or drag your mouse:
+Creating the logic behind drawing on the canvas when you click and/or drag your mouse:

 ```javascript
 let mouseDown = 0;